 If your plan is to go self employed as a sole trader, you will need to register with HMRC beforehand.
 There are lots of factors to take into consideration when doing this, which we cover in our sole trader informative guide.

-Limited companies have a different business structure to sole traders.
-Again you will need to register your business with Companies House to receive a ‘certificate of incorporation’ confirming that your company legally exists.
+The business structure for limited companies differs to that of sole traders.
+Again, you need to register your business with Companies House to receive a ‘certificate of incorporation’ confirming that your company legally exists.
 After signing up you will be automatically registered to pay corporation tax.

 Partnerships exist if two or more people want to go into business together but aren’t looking to set up a limited company.
 In many ways, a business partnership operates similarly to a sole trader business.
-You will be required to submit annual self-assessment forms to HMRC but are free from a lot of the accounting responsibilities limited companies are required to provide.
+You will be required to submit annual self-assessment forms to HMRC, but are free from a lot of the accounting responsibilities that limited companies are required to provide.
 As a partnership, all partners are responsible for any business losses and paying tax on their share of the profits.
-When setting up a self employed business partnership, you will also need to register with HRMC.
+When setting up a self-employed business partnership, you will also need to register with HMRC.

 The amount of tax you’ll pay when you become self employed will depend on: